input-output-hk/cardano-docs.iohk.io/_docs/protocols/time-warp-nt.md

 **TODO** Change first section about messaging in *application-layer*?

-In order to specify different handlers for various message types, sent messages should implement `Message` type class, defining `messageName` function.
+In order to specify different handlers for various message types, sent messages should implement `Message` interface, defining `messageName` function.
 It tells unique message identifier, which is sent along with the message itself and allows receiver to select correct handler to process this message.